gj52/HugoSample/content/post/_index.md

 +++
-title       = "Beiträge"
+title       = "Posts"
-description = "Hier finden Sie alle meine Beiträge"
+description = "all posts"
 +++